 b) Add Splines to Picture Frame and Apply Finish

 After the glue dried I wanted to add some splines for support.
 So I used a jig to position the frame and cut a slot in each corner.

 Then I sized a piece of oak to fit the slot and cut out little triangles on my JET bandsaw.
 I flattened the bottom of each triangle on sandpaper to make sure it had a solid fit.
 Then I glued them all in place making sure the triangle was bottomed out in the slot.

 After the glue dried I cut the splines off with a flush cut saw.
 Be careful to cut with the grain here and not against it or the corner can chip out.
 I finished by sanding them flush with the frame.

 We’ll be putting a beach picture in this frame so I wanted to try a white washed finish.
 I used the Minwax white wash pickling stain and applied two coats.
-After letting it dry I top coated the frame with Polycrilic by Minwax.
-This is a new take on oak which is not one of my favorite woods, but the white wash definitely changes the feel.
+After letting it dry I top coated the frame with Polycrilic by Minwax which added protection.
+This is a new take on oak which is not one of my favorite woods but the white wash definitely changes the feel.

 3. How to Make a Picture Frame using a Router Table

 a) Use Router Table to Cut Profile on Picture Frame

 For the third frame I brought out the big guns and added a router table to the mix.
 With a router table you open up a whole new world of options for profiles.
 The one I’m using here is the cast iron top table from JET, the other sponsor of today’s project.
 It’s got a chain-driven router lift that let’s you change bits above the table and make micro adjustments to the height of the bit.

 I had a rough idea of what I wanted to do with the profile, but honestly I just jumped into it.
 Using a cove bit, I made a sweeping curve on the inside of the frame.